Final US planes leave Kabul airport after two decades of war in Afghanistan | DW | 30.08.2021

 It marks the final departure of its troops from the country after almost 20 years of war.

+But he did add: "We did not get everybody out that we wanted to get out."

+In the wake of the departure, Taliban spokesman Zabihullah Mujahid said: "American soldiers left the Kabul airport, and our nation got its full independence."

-Earlier this year, President Joe Biden set an August 31 deadline for complete withdrawal.
+Earlier this year, President Joe Biden set an August 31 deadline for complete withdrawal of troops.

 The Taliban said it had seized control of the airport.
 Gunfire could be heard in Kabul after the confirmation of withdrawal.